Sustainable seafood in New Zealand

 - Ask where it was caught and always try to buy locally to minimise the ecological footprint.

 - Find out how it was caught – some methods such as bottom trawling and dredging have devastated seafloor habitats while gill/set netting and long lining kill vulnerable species.

 Download a handy guide

-To make it user-friendly, Forest & Bird have also produced an iPhone and Android app or you can download a pocket size version of the Best Fish Guide from the Forest & Bird website.
+See Forest & Bird's iPhone and Android 2017 Best Fish Guide app.
+Download it from the Forest & Bird website.